JetBrains/teamcity-documentation/topics/managing-users-and-user-groups.md

 The __Authentication Settings__ section appears if several authentication modules are enabled on the server.
 Here you can edit usernames for different authentication modules such as LDAP and Windows Domain.

-In terms of TeamCity 2020.2 EAP, you can map external OAuth usernames with an existing TeamCity user.
+You can map external OAuth usernames with an existing TeamCity user.
 If a user with the respective username signs into TeamCity via OAuth, TeamCity will be able to recognize them.

  <anchor name="vcsUsername"/>